songpoemHQ/songpoem.github.io/_pages/index.md

 - Support for existing Product and new requirements.

 ### Tools and Technologies we prefer
-- Elixir lang, Phoenix Framework, Ruby on Rails, Figma.
+- Elixir lang, Phoenix Framework, Ruby on Rails, Figma, git, github, gitlab.
 - React.js, Alpine.js, Next.js, TailwindCSS, Flutter, React Native.

 ### Our applications are designed for Scaling for very high traffic load.